MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/choose-process.md

 Workflow states support tracking the status of work as it moves from a `New` state to a `Closed` or a `Done` state.
 Each workflow consists of a set of states, the valid transitions between the states, and the reasons for transitioning the work item to the selected state.

 > [!IMPORTANT]
 > For Azure DevOps Services and Azure DevOps Server 2019, the default workflow transitions support any state to any state transition.
 Customize these workflows to restrict some transitions.
-For more information, see [Customize work tracking objects to support your team's processes](../../../reference/customize-work.md).
+For more information, see [Customize your work tracking experience](../../../reference/customize-work.md).
 >
 > Also, view the supported workflow transitions for each work item type by installing the [State Model Visualization](https://marketplace.visualstudio.com/items?itemName=taavi-koosaar.StateModelVisualization) Marketplace extension.
 This extension adds a new hub under **Boards** labeled **State Visualizer**.
 On that page, choose a work item type and view the workflow state model.